-20 fast and fluid news apps for iPhone and Android
+Keep up-to-date with the best news apps on iPhone and Android

 News360

-This app is one of the most well-known news aggregation apps for a reason.
+News360 is one of the most well-known news aggregation apps for a reason.
 The app looks great, it’s very straightforward, and offers rich content.
-It’s similar to Flipboard, in that you search for your favorite topics, or specific news sites, and make a list.
-Not only does it offer an iMessage app, but also an Apple Watch app for iOS users.
-You can also connect the app to your Facebook, Twitter, and Google Plus to share the news, and it supports Pocket, Instapaper, and Evernote integration.
+The way it allows you to search for your favorite topics or specific news sites makes it similar to Flipboard, and it works just as well.
+Not only does it offer integration with iMessage, but it also has an Apple Watch app for iOS users.
+You can connect the app to your Facebook, Twitter, and Google Plus to share the news, and it supports Pocket, Instapaper, and Evernote integration.
 It also allows you to save stories, so you can read them later.
-This is definitely a must-have app when it comes to news.

 Download now for: